COVID-19 – Help and Support

 Further guidance for landlords and tenants in private and social rented sectors during COVID-19 can be found at https://www.gov.uk/government/publications/covid-19-and-renting-guidance-for-landlords-tenants-and-local-authorities/coronavirus-covid-19-guidance-for-landlords-and-tenants#rent-and-mortgage-payments

-- International travel is increasingly restricted.
-In England, under new lockdown rules, you must not leave home to travel abroad, unless you have a legally permitted reason to do so, such as for essential work purposes.
+- In England, under new lockdown rules, you must not leave home to travel abroad, unless you have a legally permitted reason to do so, such as for essential work purposes.
+It is illegal to travel abroad for holidays and other leisure purposes.
 If you are legally permitted to travel, extended information for before, during and after travelling can be found at https://www.gov.uk/guidance/travel-advice-novel-coronavirus

 - The latest travel advice and information for individual foreign countries can be found at https://www.gov.uk/foreign-travel-advice

 - If you intend to travel to the UK from abroad, including UK nationals returning home, you must provide evidence of a negative COVID-19 test result taken up to 3 days before departure.
 Click here for full information about testing before returning to England.
 Upon return to the UK you must also provide your journey and contact details.

 - You must self-isolate for 10 days when you enter the UK from any foreign country except Ireland, unless you have a valid exemption.
 From Monday 15 February, arrivals in England will have to take a coronavirus test on days two and eight of quarantine.
 If you test positive, you must self-isolate for a further 10 days.